fasterthanlime/semester-project/report.md

 `ref`, which is a reference to the function declaration being called.
 This will ensure that the correct C function is called in the generated code.

-The specialized version of a function has a name composed from the name of the original function, to which we append a unique generated suffix in order to make sure that the additional C function generated doesn't clash with any pre-existing code[^generating-c].
+The specialized version of a function has a name composed of the name of the original function and a unique generated suffix in order to make sure that the additional C function generated doesn't clash with any pre-existing code[^generating-c].

 [^generating-c]: That technique, while imperfect, is used in many different
     places in the ooc compiler.
 Because it was designed from the beginning to